coltekin/TRmorph/README.md

       LICENSE).

-If you use this analyzer in your research, and want to cite it, please (still) cite the following paper:
+If you use this analyzer in your research, and want to cite it, please cite the relevant paper(s) from the following list:

-Çağrı Çöltekin (2010).
-A Freely Available Morphological Analyzer for Turkish In Proceedings of the 7th International Conference on Language Resources and Evaluation (LREC2010), Valletta, Malta, May 2010. (pdf).
+* Çağrı Çöltekin (2010) A Freely Available Morphological Analyzer for Turkish In: Proceedings of the 7th International Conference on Language Resources and Evaluation (LREC 2010) 820–827 [pdf](http://coltekin.net/cagri/papers/coltekin2010lrec.pdf)
+* Çağrı Çöltekin (2014) A Set of Open Source Tools for Turkish Natural Language Processing In: Proceedings of the Ninth International Conference on Language Resources and Evaluation (LREC'14) 1079–1086 [pdf](http://coltekin.net/cagri/papers/coltekin2014lrec.pdf)

 # Getting started